Pre-Event Timeline from the Chatham Police Department

 Entries #51 and up check in between 8:00am – 8:30am

 All entrants must be in parade position by 8:30am

 Position number must be displayed on the LEFT side of the Entry.

 The parade begins at 9:30am at the intersection of Shore Road and Main Street, and finishes at the intersection of Crowell Road and Tip Cart Road.
 Please adhere to police instructions for exiting the parade area.

-A shuttle will run from the end of the parade back to the Monomoy Regional Middle School.
+For entrants wishing to park at the Monomoy Regional Middle School, a shuttle bus will take you to Shore Road.
+This shuttle will run starting at 6:30am.
+The shuttle will run from the end of the parade back to the Monomoy Regional Middle School.

 All awards are determined solely at the discretion of the Judges.

 Entries are viewed by Judges along the parade route.
 The Judges’ reviewing stand is located on the lawn of the First United Methodist Church at the intersection of Main Street and Cross Street.
 Please do not stop here and delay the parade.

 Your Entry may win more than one award.

 1st Place – Overall Best Entry will be recognized by an engraved brass plaque on the Chatham Parade Trophy displayed at Town Hall.